 - and a deeply ingrained love for all things animalia

-It was during my graduate studies at Aarhus University where I could finally begin to make sense of my interests under the theoretical umbrella of post-humanism.
+It was during my graduate studies at Aarhus University where I finally began to make sense of my interests under the theoretical umbrella of post-humanism.
 I call myself a techy (post-)humanist because I yearn to engage with non-human actors (animals, technology, plants, places etc) in my practice as much as with human actors, and I am eager to do so in less conventional ways.
-I also enjoy learning about how to use technological tools to deliver a more immediate message.
+I also enjoy using a wide range of technological tools to deliver a more immediate message.

 Why Visual Anthropology?

 I call myself a visual anthropologist because I think in (moving) images, and because I spend all my time questioning how people interact with themselves, each other, their surroundings.
 My curiosity for life finds its best playground in audio-visual and interactive formats.

 As cliché as it may sound, the world is oversaturated with images.
 We don’t always instinctively know how to relate to these images.
 People use visual and digital media in ways that can create empathy or, on the contrary, dissent.
 If the purpose of anthropology is to make the world safe for human differences, then we must embrace the potential of these audio-visual tools to tell human stories that open up the world.

 My practice, then, seeks to understand and illuminate these cultural realities.
 I do so primarily by listening and by looking.
 By observing and participating.
 By critiquing the forms of representation.

-- organising cultural events (film festival, interactive exhibitions, talks etc)
+- organising cultural events (film festivals, interactive exhibitions, talks etc)